No. 4 Clemson dominates Boston College for 23rd consecutive win

 On Clemson's first drive of the game, Lawrence was sacked on third down in the red zone.
 It would be one of few low moments in the game for the sophomore, who finished 16-for-19 passing for 275 yards and three touchdowns before leaving the game early in the third quarter.

-Clemson's defense overpowered the Eagles' ground-and-pound running game, holding Boston College to 177 yards and Dillon to 76 yards and one touchdown on 19 carries.
+Clemson's defense overpowered the Eagles' ground-and-pound running game, holding Boston College to 177 total yards and Dillon to 76 yards and one touchdown on 19 carries.
 Clemson gained 674 yards.
+The 497-yard differential is Clemson's biggest since a 558-yard advantage against Kent State on Sept.
+2, 2017.

+"We're gritty players," said defensive end Logan Rudolph, who recovered a fumble and returned it 39 yards for a touchdown in the third quarter.
+"We showed how physical and dominant we can be and if we continue to do so, we'll be successful."

+"Our goal was to stop the run, because that's what would determine the game," defensive end K.J.
+Henry said.
+"We got the job done."

 What went wrong